DSAV-Dodeka/backend/README.md

 **Deployment**: Everything is designed to run easily inside a **[Docker](https://www.docker.com/)** container.
 The total package (Server, DB, KV) is recommended to be deployed using separate Docker containers using **[Docker Compose](https://docs.docker.com/compose/)**.
 We manage deployment from the **[DSAV-Dodeka/dodeka](https://github.com/DSAV-Dodeka/dodeka)** repository.

+## Development

+##### Running locally

+Before you can run `apiserver` locally, you must

+* If you want to run it locally, [install Poetry](https://python-poetry.org/docs/master/).
+This can be complicated as it is still a somewhat fragile tool, but it is really easy to make good virtual environments with.
+* Then, set up your IDE with a Python 3.10 Poetry virtual environment.
+This step can also be complicated.
+The best way is to simply run `poetry update` in the /server directory.
+It will give you a path towards the virtualenv it created, which will contain a python executable in the /bin folder (if it doesn't, run `poetry env info`).
+If you point your IDE to that executable as the project interpreter, everything should work.
+  * Getting poetry to run with Python 3.10 is also not easy.
+What usually works is to first make sure Python 3.10 is installed on your system (for example using `pyenv`) and then running `poetry env use python3.10`.
+* Next run `poetry install`, which will also install the project.
+Currently the `apiserver` package is in a /src folder which is nice for test isolation, but it might confuse your IDE.
+In that case, find something like 'project structure' configuration and set the /src folder as a 'sources folder' (or similar, might be different in your IDE).
+* Before running, you must have the environment variable APISERVER_CONFIG set to `./devenv.toml` in order to be able to run it.
+This can be most easily done by editing the run configuration to always set that environment variable.
+* Now you can run the server either by just running the `dev.py` in src/apiserver or by running `poetry run s-dodeka`.
+The server will automatically reload if you change any files.
+It will tell you at which address you can access it.

+##### Production
+* First, build a Python environment with the dependencies installed by running: `docker build --tag dodeka/server-deps -f server-deps.Dockerfile .`
+* Next, build the project itself by running `docker build --tag dodeka/server .` in the main directory.
+* If you did not yet build the Redis server, first build the Redis server by running `./build.sh` in the /server/redis folder.
+* Be sure you have the database running with the `dodeka` network turned on, after which you can run `./deploy.sh` in /server/deployment.
+It works similar to the database and can be shut down using `./down.sh`.

+### Configuration and import structure

+The first loaded module is loaded is `define/define.py`.
+It should be fully independent of any other modules.
+It determines the so-called "compiled configuration", i.e. variables you want to access easily in code without having to resort to any kind of application state.
+This means the variables must always be available statically, before the application is started and should be compiled into any deployment.
+For example, when deployed as a Docker container, these should already be included inside the container.
+However, they could also vary between "local development" and "production".
+By default, it loads the `define.toml` in the resources folder.
+This file is populated with values meant for local development and environment-less testing (i.e. without the database).
+The file should include a list of environments the variables are applicable to.

+Variables that are more "runtime" are loaded in by `env.py`.
+These are only accessible by loading application state (after startup).
+Using the `APISERVER_CONFIG` environment variable the path of the config file can be set.
+By default, it is the incomplete `env.toml` in the resources file.
+For a development environment, this variable should be set, with `APISERVER_ENV="localdev"` included in the `.toml` file.

+To prevent circular imports, no module may depend on a module below itself in this list:

+* resources
+* define
+* define.*
+* utilities
+* db/kv
+* env
+* data
+* auth
+* routers
+* app

+### Database migrations

+We can use Alembic for migrations, which allow you to programatically apply large schema changes to your database.

+First you need to have the Poetry environment running as described earlier and ensure the database is on as well.

+* Navigate to the /server/src/apiserver/db/migrations directory.
+* From there run `poetry run alembic revision --autogenerate -m "Some message"`
+* This will generate a Python file in the migrations/versions directory, which you can view to see if everything looks good.
+It basically looks at the database, looks at the schema described in db/model.py and generates code to migrate to the described schema.
+* Then, you can run `poetry run alembic upgrade head`, which will apply the latest generated revision.
+If you now use your database viewer, the table will have hopefully appeared.
+* If there is a mismatch with the current revision, use `poetry run alembic stamp head` before the above 2 commmands.

+### Dev vs production

+If you are in a dev environment, you can start by running `dev.py`

+### Important to keep in mind

+Always add a trailing "/" to endpoints.

+## Background info

 ### Why did we choose \<x\>?

 #### FastAPI